Knowit-Objectnet/oko-web/README.md

 environment variables required.
 See ["Building and environment variables"](#building-and-environment-variables) below.

 * To start the development server simply execute `yarn start`.
-* Alternatively, start the provided docker container by going into the folder `container` and executing `docker-compose up`.
+* **Not recommended:** it is also possible to use the provided docker container by going into the folder `container` and executing `docker-compose up`.

 > **Note:** There might be an issue when running the app locally (in the 0.0.0.0 or localhost domain),
 > and connecting to an external Keycloak server.
 A logged in user might wrongfully be redirected to a logged out page